Introduction to quantum groups

 \begin{theorem} The following families of variables have the same joint law, \begin{enumerate} \item $\{u_{ij}^2\}\in C(O_n^+)$,

 \item $\{X_{ij}=\frac{1}{n}\sum_{ab}p_{ia,jb}\}\in C(S_{n^2}^+)$, \end{enumerate} where $u=(u_{ij})$ and $p=(p_{ia,jb})$ are the corresponding fundamental corepresentations. \end{theorem}

-\begin{proof} This result can be obtained via twisting methods.
-An alternative approach is by using the Weingarten formula for our two quantum groups, and the shrinking operation $\pi\to\pi'$.
-Indeed, we obtain the following moment formulae:
+\begin{proof} As explained in \cite{bbs}, this result can be obtained via the above twisting methods.
+An alternative approach, also from \cite{bbs}, is by using the Weingarten formula for our two quantum groups, and the shrinking operation $\pi\to\pi'$.
+Indeed, we have: